Aishwarya-Tonpe/cis6930sp24-assignment2/DATASHEET.md

 MOTIVATION

 1. For what purpose was the dataset created?
-The dataset was created to get more detailed information from the Norman PD website about the daily criminal incidents.
+The dataset was created to get more detailed information and additional fields from the Norman PD website about the daily criminal incidents in Norman, Oklahoma.

 2. Who created the dataset and on behalf of which entity?
-The dataset was created by Aishwarya Tonpe for her CIS 6930 : Data Engineering course as a part of Assignment 2 which focused on Data Augmentatiob.
+The dataset was created by Aishwarya Tonpe for her CIS 6930 : Data Engineering course as a part of Assignment 2 which focused on Data Augmentation.

 COMPOSITION

 1. What do the instances that comprise the dataset represent?
-The instances comprise of information about criminal incidents in Norman, Oklahoma derived, processed and augmented to give additional information about the incidents
+The instances comprise of information about criminal incidents in Norman, Oklahoma derived, processed and augmented to give additional information about the incidents like the weather code at the moment, hour of the day, day of the week, side of the town, nature of the crime and the rank of the crime based on how far up or frequently the crime occurs.

 2. How many instances are there in total?
 (The answer to this question is undetermined as we have not been told how many pdfs of incident summary reports will be scanned as a part of this assignment.
 But the total number of instances will be amount to the total number of records combined across all the pdfs being traversed)

 3. Does the dataset contain all possible instances or is it a sample of instances from a larger set?
 The dataset is a sample of a larger set, the larger dataset consists of instances for daily activities in the past 2 months for every day.

 4. What data does each instance consist of?
 The data consists of text fields.
-The data consists of 8 text fields namely - Day of the Week, Time of Day, Weather, Location Rank, Side of Town,  Incident Rank, Nature, EMSSTAT
-These fields are derived after processing dataa from the Norman Police Department's website for daily incident summaries.
+The data consists of 8 text fields namely - Day of the Week, Time of Day, Weather, Location Rank, Side of Town,  Incident Rank, Nature, EMSSTAT These fields are derived after processing data from the Norman Police Department's website for daily incident summaries.

 5. Is any information missing from individual instances?
 Yes, information is missing from some of the instances.
 Some of the instances might have missing or dummy weather code as weather is